Three.JS Tutorial - Create 3D Environments with HTML and Javascript

 Follow the prompts given at command line:

-This will create some new files in your directory.
+This will create a new directory with the name you give you project, and it will contain some new files.
 On Windows and the arrow keys don't work?
-Switch to Windows Powershell or Windows terminal, navigate to your project folder and enter the same commands.
+Switch to Windows Powershell or Windows terminal, navigate to your new project folder and enter the same commands.

 Now, enter these commands separately.
 The command line terminal prompts these for you when you create your Vite app: